Variational Gaussian Approximation in Replica Analysis of Parametric Models: Replica Method

-From the viewpoint of statistical mechanics, this corresponds to the grand canonical ensemble where the number of data points, instead of the number of particles, fluctuates with chemical potential $\beta^{-1}\log n$.
-Hence, we refer to \eqref{eq: replicated system grand canonical} as the grand canonical replicated system.
-Appendix~\ref{appendix: grand canonical} presents a derivation more directly emphasizing the formal analogy with the grand canonical ensemble.
-When computing averages, either \eqref{eq: replicated system canonical} or \eqref{eq: replicated system grand canonical} can be used in principle, but as we shall see, the GC formalism often simplifies the analysis.
+In fact, this rewriting is similar to the transform from canonical ensemble to the grand canonical ensemble in statistical mechanics where the number of data points, instead of the number of particles, fluctuates.
+Hence, we refer to \eqrefflat{eq: replicated system grand canonical} as the grand canonical replicated system.
+See Appendix~\ref{appendix: grand canonical} for a derivation more directly emphasizing the formal analogy with the grand canonical ensemble.
+When computing averages, either \eqrefflat{eq: replicated system canonical} or \eqrefflat{eq: replicated system grand canonical} can be used in principle, but as we shall see, the GC formalism often simplifies the analysis.